Hello, how can we help you?

 A - In the Value source field, select the source of the value that will be used in the conditional expression.
 Condition values may originate from form fields, variables, expressions, and functions already recorded in the form, or from fixed values.
 See further details about this field in the table below.

 B - After selecting the source value, we must specify what the value will be; the options available for selection depend on the value source that has been selected.
 The Type and Value fields are shown at this spot when the value source is a Fixed value and they must be necessarily completed.
-Enter the fixed value type and its respective value that will be used in the conditional expression.
+Enter the fixed value type and the respective value that will be used in the conditional expression.
 See further details about this field in the table below.

 C - The Operator field allows for defining the criterion to verify the expression.
 Depending on the selected Operator, we can check if a certain form field has been completed or not.
-It is also possible to compare two expressions by means of operators such as: equal to, different, null, not null, greater than, less than, greater than or equal to, less than or equal to, contains, and does not contain.
+It is also possible to compare two expressions by means of operators such as: equal, different, null, not null, greater than, less than, greater than or equal to, less than or equal to, contains, and does not contain.
 When a comparison operator is selected, the fields of the second expression will be enabled immediately.
 See further details on this field in the Operator table.

 D - This area shows the condition in writing.
 Thus, it is possible to check if the condition has been configured correctly.
 The condition may return two results: True or False.
-When the condition is true, the action assigned to it will be executed; otherwise, no actions will be executed, or the action assigned to Else will be executed.
+When the condition is true, the action assigned to it will be executed; otherwise, no actions will be executed, or the action assigned to ELSE will be executed.

 E1 - Expression 1 - In this area, the first expression of the condition is defined.
 If the condition is only used to verify whether a value is null/false or not, a second expression does not need to be configured; however, if the conditional expression is comparing two values, the second expression of the condition must be defined.